jcampinsp/ClddetTool/README.md

 ## 3. Usage

-The main production script is **clddet_diagnosis.sh**.
+The main production script is **clddet_diagnosis**.
 In the heading of this script, the user will need to specify:

 1. the input directory (*indir*), which usually is the experiment identification name
 2. the output directory (*outdir*), where large files are stored